phys-cgarnier/Linac-Simulation-Server/README.md

 $ source setup-epics-conda.sh
 $ caget YOUR_FAVORITE_SIMULATED_PV
 ```
-It is _not_ necessary to source setup-epics-conda.sh before running `start.sh`, as that setup is handled automatically by `start.sh`.
+It is _not_ necessary to source setup-epics-conda.sh before running `source start.sh`, as that setup is handled automatically by `start.sh`.
 This is simply a way to configure your epics broadcasting to read from the the PVs being served by the Linac Simulation Server.

 ### About the setup/start scripts
 This repo provides two helper scripts: